warmana/cloudant-docs-fork/source/includes/guides/_mvcc.md

 <aside class="warning" role="complementary" aria-label="revnotVCS">`_rev` should not be used to build a version control system.
 The reason is that it is an internal value used by the server.
-In addition,
-older revisions of a document are transient, and therefore removed regularly.</aside>
+In addition, older revisions of a document are transient, and therefore removed regularly.</aside>

-You can query a particular revision using its `_rev`, however, older revisions are regularly deleted by a process called [compaction](http://en.wikipedia.org/wiki/Data_compaction).
+You can query a particular revision using its `_rev`, however, older revisions are regularly deleted by a process called <a href="http://en.wikipedia.org/wiki/Data_compaction" target="blank">compaction</a>.
 A consequence of compaction is that you cannot rely on a successful response when querying a particular document revision using its `_rev` to obtain a history of revisions to your document.
 If you need a version history of your documents, a solution is to [create a new document](document.html#documentCreate) for each revision.

 ### Distributed Databases and Conflicts

-Distributed databases work do not require a constant connection to a 'main' database.
+Distributed databases work without a constant connection to the main database on Cloudant, which is itself distributed, so updates based on the same previous version can still be in conflict.
-This means that changes made to a document might not instantly update or replicate to other parts of the replicated database.
-If other,
-independent,
-updates are made to those older versions of documents, the effect might be to introduce disagreement or 'conflicts' as to the correct, definitive content for the document.

-<div></div>

-#### Finding conflicts

-To find conflicts,
-add the query parameter `conflicts=true` when retrieving a document.
+To find conflicts, add the query parameter `conflicts=true` when retrieving a document.
+The document will contain a `_conflicts` array with all conflicting revisions.
-When returned,
-the resulting document contains a `_conflicts` array, which includes a list of all the conflicting revisions.

-<div></div>
+To find conflicts for multiple documents in a database, write a view.
+An example map function is provided, that emits all conflicting revisions for every document with a conflict.

-> Example map function to find document conflicts:
+> map function to find conflicts:

 ```
 function (doc) {